Information you must provide

 - online - you’ll be told where to send the documents when you apply

-If you don’t have the original documents
+If you do not have the original documents

 You must send your original passport or travel documents.